To be eligible for the refugee visas you must:

 They must also:

-Unauthorised Maritime Arrivals who arrived in Australia on or after 13 August 2012 may not propose applications for family members.
+Unauthorised maritime arrivals who arrived in Australia on or after 13 August 2012 cannot propose applications for family members.

 We process applications under 'split family' for the same visa subclass the proposer holds.